United Nations Editorial Manual Online

-A reference is given the first time a source or item (e.g. a report, convention or plan of action) is mentioned in the text.
-In resolutions, a reference is given the first time an item is mentioned in the preamble and the first time it is mentioned in the operative part.
-Once a reference had been given, it is repeated only when necessary for the sake of clarity or to change a specific element in the reference, such as a section or paragraph number.
+A reference is given the first time that a source or item is mentioned in the text.
+In resolutions, a reference is given once only, the first time that an item is mentioned, whether in the preamble or in the operative part.
+Once a reference has been given, it is repeated only when necessary for the sake of clarity or to change a specific element in the reference, such as a section or paragraph number.

 Repeated footnotes indicated by asterisks and other symbols.
 When asterisks and other symbols are used as footnote indicators in a list or table of contents, the same symbol can be repeated as necessary when the footnote applies to more than one item.
 The footnote itself need not be repeated.

 "Ibid." (the abbreviation for "ibidem", meaning "in the same place") refers to the work cited in the preceding footnote or to the preceding work within the same footnote.
 The term should not be used when the preceding footnote includes more than one source.

 "Ibid." is used when repeat footnote indicators are not used and to replace those elements that are identical in the preceding footnote or the preceding work within the same footnote.
 It is never used solely to replace the name of an author.
 When different works by the same author are cited in consecutive footnotes, the author’s name is repeated in full each time.